arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-23-Udacity-AI-Nanodegree.md

 * **Search, Optimization and planning**
 	* This part of the course focuses on tree searches algorithms (Breadth first, depth first, A*) and symbolic logic to build agents that try to achieve a defined goal state in the most efficient ways possible.
 The search algorithms are tried on a Pacman game: make an agent able to eat all the dots with an effective path.
+You can find the code for this agent here: [https://github.com/arroqc/Pacman_agent](https://github.com/arroqc/Pacman_agent).
 	![_config.yml]({{ site.baseurl }}/images/pacman_gif.gif)
 	*Pacman AI*
 	Then later on the course you tackle problem closer to reality.
 How to plan a network of planes and cargos